kodedninja/bik/readme.md

 To write simple components and be able to use them outside of Choo.

 Bik's philosophy:
-- choo and non-choo compatibility
+- Support both choo and non-choo environments
-- direct access to the whole state (via `ctx` or the component itself)
+- Direct access to the whole context (state + component)
-- no events, only functions
+- No events, only functions

-## api
+## API
-### `component(props) = bik(initialState, renderer(context, ...props))`
+### `render(...props) = bik(initialState, renderer(context, ...props))`
 Initialize a new `bik` instance. `initialState` is an `object`.
-The `renderer` function gets the whole context as an argument, followed by the arguments of the call.
+The `renderer` function gets the whole context (state + component) as an argument, followed by the arguments of the `render` call.

 ### `component.load(el)`
-Called when the element was mounted.
+Called when the element was mounted via [`on-load`](https://github.com/shama/on-load).

 ### `component.unload(el)`
-Called when the element was unmounted.
+Called when the element was unmounted via [`on-load`](https://github.com/shama/on-load).

 ### `component.rerender()` or `component.r()`
 Rerenders the component.

 ### `component.beforerender(el)`
-Called before the component was rerendered.
+Called after the new tree has been generated, but not yet rendered.

 ### `component.afterrender(el)`
-Called after the component was rerendered.
+Called after the new tree was rendered.

 ### `component.el`
-The component's DOM Node.
+The current DOM Node in the document.

 ## See Also
 - [nanocomponent](https://github.com/choojs/nanocomponent)